-Your instructors are twin sisters (Ayumi and Shihomi) who worked as sushi chefs in Geneva, Switzerland for three years and Itamae (Japanese cuisine chef) in Tokyo for seven years.
-This is an incredible accomplishment as two female chefs are not so common in Japan.
-These women are incredibly intelligent and kind and will make sure that your experience is one of a kind.
+The cooking instructors are twin sisters (Ayumi and Shihomi) who worked as sushi chefs in Geneva, Switzerland for three years and at Itamae in Tokyo for seven years.
+As female sushi chefs are very uncommon in Japan, this is an incredible accomplishment, and they have a wealth of knowledge to share about Japanese cuisine.

 - Miso soup